Hello Work: Misleading job offers

 An investigation had found that at least 41 percent of job advertisers were misleading job-seekers by listing exaggerated pay and conditions.

 Applicants reported being forced to work longer hours than described, and for less pay, and being told to sacrifice holidays they were entitled to by law.

 Dangerous work overseas

 In March 2005, a study published in the Japanese Communist Party’s agency newspaper Shimbun Akahata found that recruitment of Japanese workers working in Iraq as construction contractors with high salaries were undertaken in Japan and published as Job Openings on Hello Work.

 At the time, the Ministry of Foreign Affairs had issued a recommendation for the evacuation of Japanese citizens in Iraq.

 According to Hello Work Nagasaki, although they had introduced two people, the company in question asked for a withdrawal of the job offer around March 10 of the same year.

 Harassment case at the Hello Work office in Shizuoka city

-A 40-year-old female part-time employee who was forced to take a temporary leave due to her boss at the Hello Work office in the Shimizu Ward of Shizuoka City on the 10th of August 2017 filed a suit against the Shizuoka District Court for about 6.3 million yen in reparations.
+A 40-year-old female part-time employee who was forced to take a temporary leave due to her boss at the Hello Work office in the Shimizu Ward of Shizuoka City on 10 August 2017 filed a suit against the Shizuoka District Court for about 6.3 million yen in reparations.

 According to the complaint, in January 2015 the plaintiff's boss hit her left arm three times.
-The woman was subsequently diagnosed with depression and anxiety, taking a total of about 5 months of work.
+The woman was subsequently diagnosed with depression and anxiety, taking a total of about 5 months off work.